Are Pigeons Considered Pests? Exploring the Debate

 Despite their role in the ecosystem, pigeons are often considered pests.
 They can carry diseases and their droppings can cause damage to buildings and create unsanitary conditions.
 This is why wildlife removal professionals are often called to remove them from urban areas.

 The pigeon’s reputation as a “flying rat” is largely due to their scavenging behavior and the fact that they are often found in urban areas.
-However, they are not actually related to rats and do not pose the same health risks.
+However, they are not related to rats and do not pose the same health risks.

 Are Pigeons Dangerous to Have Around?